 Please pack sensibly.
 The coaches have a limited storage space and weight capacity.
 There are shops and bars onsite where you can buy all you need.

-We provide bio-fuelled London Routemaster shuttle buses from and to the local train station (Market Harborough) on a hourly basis.
-It costs £3 each way to help cover costs.
+We provide bio-fuelled London Routemaster shuttle buses from and to the local train station (Market Harborough) on a hourly basis – charges apply.

 From Market Harborough train station to festival site: